 Here’s what you need to make Snickers Poke Cake:

-- Devil’s food cake mix – You’ll need a standard 15-ounce box and the eggs, oil, and water required to make it.
+- Devil’s food cake mix – You’ll need a standard 15-ounce box and the eggs, oil, and water required to make it (or you can make it with mayonnaise instead, like in my Copycat Portillo’s Chocolate Cake.
 A chocolate cake mix will work too if that’s what you have on hand.

 - Caramel ice cream topping – Get the thick, rich kind that comes in a jar; it will solidify a bit after the cake cools, giving it that chewy, Snickers-y texture.